 These people have lost their minds, Sean.

-The greatest example of how appropriate the title of this book is triggered, by the way, it's on Hannity.com, Amazon.com, now in bookstores everywhere, uh, just out today.
+By the way, it's on Hannity.com, Amazon.com, now in bookstores everywhere, just out today.

-Now, in the end, because he's not a public figure like us, they they basically can say anything they want about people like you and me, and we have no recourse.
+Now, in the end, because he's not a public figure like us, they basically can say anything they want about people like you and me, and we have no recourse.

-I mean, libel laws are such.
+I mean, libel laws are such in the book.

 He did nothing wrong.